aiven/devportal/docs/products/postgresql/howto/create-read-replica.rst

 ..
 Warning::

-    Aiven for PostgreSQL uses an asynchronous replication, thus a small lag is involved.
+    Aiven for PostgreSQL uses asynchronous replication and so a small lag is expected.
 When running an ``INSERT`` operation on the primary node, a minimal delay (usually less than a second) can be expected for the change to be propagated to the replica and to be visible there.